Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Summary and conclusions

 We foresee various applications, including cross-correlations with CMB maps, radio catalogues, or data at other wavelengths, which motivates the public release of our value-added catalogues.
-This data set will contribute to the full exploitation of the \emph{Quaia} QSO catalogue in even greater detail in terms of cosmic web mapping at high redshift.
+This dataset will contribute to the full exploitation of the \emph{Quaia} quasar catalogue in even greater detail in terms of cosmic web mapping at high redshift.